gacts/fetch-doppler-secret/README.md

 [![Build Status][badge_build]][link_build]
 [![License][badge_license]][link_license]

 This GitHub action allows receiving the secrets from the [doppler.com][doppler].
+Fetched secrets will be masked in the logs.

 ## Usage